 How to become a CPA for international students and candidates?

 Since most international candidates do not have a “preferred” state to practice their profession, they are free to pick a state board with the most favorable CPA exam requirements.

 This flexibility can be overwhelming with 55 states and jurisdictions to choose from.
 How do you start?
 Which are the most popular states for international candidates?

 Here are a few popular states that worked for many non-US candidates for many years, but they may no longer work due to change of rules.

 Colorado used to be one of the most attractive states for international candidates.
-150 credit hour is not necessary, and members of ICAI and ACCA are automatically qualified for the CPA exam.
+150 credit hours were not necessary, and members of ICAI and ACCA were automatically qualified for the CPA exam.

-Unfortunately, on 9th December 2009, the State Board has restricted this rule.
+Unfortunately, on 9th December 2009, the State Board restricted this rule.
 Specifically:

 Sometime in early 2012 there were further restrictions applied to candidates with 3-year degrees: